Ring Engineering RailPro Frequently Asked Questions

 the goal of RailPro was to create an 'easy to use' system and we did not want to bring the complexities, limitations, problems, and extra expense of DCC into our RailPro system.

-We did not want to incorporate the problem of the DCC signal causing you to clean your track more often than RailPro's pure DC track power***.
-Also, we did not want to incorporate a programming track that DCC requires.
+We did not want to incorporate the problem of the DCC signal causing you to clean your track more often than RailPro's fixed voltage DC track power***.
+Also, we did not want to incorporate a programming track that DCC uses.
 With RailPro, all configuration is simply done on the layout.
 Further, DCC has many built in problems that we did not want in our RailPro system.
 One example is DCC support for multiple speed step modes and no means to report problems related to improper use.
 We accidentally set our DCC system to some speed step mode that the decoder did not respond to.
 There was no indication of what the problem was and the DCC equipment gave the impression that it was not working.
 This type of problem is not possible in a RailPro system.
+Yet another limitation is the DCC specification has no compensation for setting different speed tables for a locomotive running cab forward or cab reverse.
+If a locomotive runs even slightly at a different speed in forward than reverse, than it will not consist well when the cab direction is changed.
+RailPro's patent pending innovative true load sharing technology completely eliminates the need for speed tables.

 We did not want to incorporate DCC's 4 digit addressing limitation.